mlazarev/CloudFlare-PurgeCache/README.md

 3. The popup will display the current URL
 4. Click the "Purge Cache" button
 5. Wait for the success message
+6. Click "Allow My Access" to detect your current public IP and update/enable the matching CloudFlare custom rule so you are always allowed through your firewall
+7. Use "Block Access" to temporarily disable that allow rule (useful when you want to remove the exception without editing CloudFlare manually)

 ## Configuration

 The CloudFlare credentials are stored in `config.js` (which is excluded from version control):

 - **Zone ID**: Your CloudFlare zone ID
-- **API Token**: Your CloudFlare API token with cache purge permissions
+- **API Token**: Your CloudFlare API token with cache purge **and CloudFlare Ruleset** permissions (see "Required CloudFlare token permissions")
 - **API Endpoint**: The CloudFlare API URL (includes your zone ID)

 ### Getting Your CloudFlare Credentials